Prathameshkokane4565/Netflix-project-using-Jenkins/README.md

 - Configure SonarQube to analyze code for quality and security issues.
 ####SonarQube
 Create the token
-Goto Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
+Go to Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
 It should look like this